FailAcademy/learning/web-dev-foundation/_slides/01-html-css/05-version-control-slides.md

 Now it's actually time to **commit** our changes.
 To do that, run `git commit -m "Your message here."`

 ![git commit command](../../public/img/slide-assets/git-commit.gif)

 ---
+class: center, middle

+### Saving vs. Committing

+Saving a file and committing its changes to the repository are not the same thing!

+You can save a files many times before you commit it.

+---